aldld/ericbannatyne.ca/posts/polynomial-fast-fourier-transform.md

 [^2]: This system of equations is defined using a Vandermonde matrix, which we'll see in more detail later.

-This leads us to the \emph{point-value representation} of a polynomial: Given points $x_0,\dots,x_{n-1} \in \mathbb{C}$, a degree-$n-1$ polynomial $A(x)$ can be represented by the set
+This leads us to the *point-value representation* of a polynomial: Given points $x_0,\dots,x_{n-1} \in \mathbb{C}$, a degree-$n-1$ polynomial $A(x)$ can be represented by the set